| Deregulation: Plusses and Minuses

 eliminate the risk of holding hostage a release of strategic stocks to

+the production policy of key OPEC countries.
 Coordinate use of the SPR with other IEA countries.

 It goes without saying that the United States should coordinate release